-A. ICSOP's Policy Language Is Silent as to Whether the Underlying Primary Policies Must Be Aggregated Before Excess Insurance Is Available the limits of "any other underlying insurance collectible by the Insured."
+A. ICSOP's Policy Language

+As we have said, the 1974 excess policy provides that ICSOP is liable for Kaiser's "ultimate net loss" in excess of its retained limit, defined as "an amount equal to the limits of liability indicated [in] the schedule of underlying policies" (i.e., \$500,000), plus the limits of "any other underlying insurance collectible by the Insured."
 (Italics added.)
 The "other insurance" provision uses nearly identical language, providing that ICSOP's policy is in excess of the scheduled primary insurance policy plus "other valid and collectible insurance with any other insurer."
 (Italics added.)
 Thus, by the plain language of its policy, ICSOP's liability is in excess not of all primary insurance, but only of primary insurance that is both "valid" and "collectible."